If you’re worried that someone you care for might have dementia, it’s important to get professional help and advice from your doctor.

 Contact your local Age UK

 Every area of the country does things differently, so services will differ.
 Some areas run courses on caring for someone with dementia that can give you information about dementia, tell you about your rights, and help you boost your confidence and recognise your limits.
-Your local Age UK can tell you what services are available in your local area.

 Contact Admiral nurses